hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 The `com.hazelcast.mapreduce.aggregation.Aggregation` interface defines the aggregation operation itself.
 It contains a set of
 MapReduce API implementations like `Mapper`, `Combiner`, `Reducer`, `Collator`.
 These implementations are normally unique to the chosen `Aggregation`.
 This interface can also be implemented with your aggregation operations based on map-reduce calls.
-To find deeper information on this please have a look at [Implementing Aggregations].
+To find deeper information on this please have a look at [Implementing Aggregations](#implementing-aggregations).

 A common predefined set of aggregations are provided by the `com.hazelcast.mapreduce.aggregation.Aggregations` class.
 This class contains typesafe aggregations of the following types: